bossrodtv/notes/scripts/ubuntu/nginx/README.md

 sudo nano /etc/nginx/nginx.conf
 ```

+2. Change the port in the `proxy_pass "http://localhost:8000/"` in the [setup-nginx.sh](./setup-nginx.sh) to the port of your application.

-2. Restart nginx configuration
+3. Restart nginx configuration

 ```bash
 sudo systemctl restart nginx
 ```

-3. Then, that's it!
+4. Then, that's it!
 You're done.